Welcome to the #1 free practice hub for the Criteria Cognitive Aptitude Test (CCAT).

 No, there is no negative scoring on the CCAT, which means you need to mark an answer for each and every question in the test, even if it means taking a guess.
 Doing this might get you a few more correct answers to the total raw score.

 On-Demand Assessment™ appears to be Criteria Corp’s online testing platform, to which candidates are sent to complete their assessments.
 There are many candidates who search for this term on Google, likely because they’re interested in gaining some insight about what to expect on their test.

-The Universal Cognitive Aptitude Test, which is also published by Criteria Corp, seems to be a shortened variation of the CCAT.
+The Universal Cognitive Aptitude Test (UCAT), which is also published by Criteria Corp, seems to be a shortened variation of the CCAT.
 It focuses on math, logic and spatial/abstract reasoning and does not include the verbal part of the CCAT.
-It is a 20-minute test with 40 questions.
-Notice how there’s more time per question than on the CCAT.
-This is likely due to the fact that the verbal section of the CCAT requires less time per each question, which makes perfect sense: Many of the questions in the verbal section of the CCAT can be solved within 2-10 seconds as they measure basic vocabulary through antonyms.
+More on the UCAT here.

-Which Employers Use the CCAT and UCAT in Their Hiring Process?
+Which Employers Use the CCAT in Their Hiring Process?

 - Vista Equity

-We’ve curated every important article about Criteria’s cognitive aptitude tests to save your time.
-These articles can give you extra insight into how Criteria sells these tests to employers, and more importantly, it gives you a sneak-peak into sample questions and sample score reports.
+I’ve curated every important article about Criteria’s cognitive aptitude tests to save your time.
+These articles can give you extra insight into how Criteria sells these tests to employers, and more importantly, they give you a sneak peek into sample questions and sample score reports.